 “There are a lot of things that organizations can do to improve their own risk posture,” Chia says.
 “You need to be prepared in advance of a data breach in order to have the best response after a breach.
 Although that seems obvious, a lot of people aren’t thinking about that.”

 Containing the costs of an actual breach isn’t the only consideration.
-Chia shares the main steps a business can take to help reduce the impact of a data breach.
+Chia shares the main steps a business can take to help reduce the impact of a data breach on companies.
 She also offers suggestions for points of contact if and when a breach occurs.